kenny101/Fetch-FE-Take-Home/README.md

 For development purposes, you can ignore the `SECRET_DB_AUTH_TOKEN` since it is only used in the production database with Turso.

 To run the database locally, install the libSQL from their [releases page](https://github.com/libsql/sqld/releases/tag/v0.21.9).
 You can use the installation script to install libSQL below.
 After installing, take note of the installation path and add it to your `PATH` environment variables.
-(MacOs/Linux/WSL only)
+(MacOS/Linux/WSL only).
+You can also install and run with the [Docker Container](https://github.com/tursodatabase/libsql/pkgs/container/libsql-server).

 ```bash
 curl -fsSL https://github.com/libsql/sqld/releases/download/v0.21.9/sqld-installer.sh -o sqld-installer.sh